MEGA65/open-roms/doc/Protocol-JiffyDOS.md

 When sending/receiving a byte, the JiffyDOS protocol timing is much more strict than the standard IEC.
 It is not enough to mask the interrupts - one has to make sure nothing will steal the CPU cycles.
 There are two ways to achieve this:

 - disable the screen completely for the duration of transmission; since VIC-II checks the bit in SCROLY register once per frame only, the code has to wait till the beginning of the next frame
 - disable the sprites for the duration of transmission and synchronize with VIC-II RASTER/SCROLY registers to avoid badlines.
-Current implementation simply avoids transmission two lines before the badline; I suspect it can be reduced to one line, but it would need even more careful timing and would definitely mean inlining some subroutines - probably not worth the effort and increased code size, especially that 1541 JiffyDOS is not too fast sending bytes nevertheless
+Current implementation simply avoids transmission two lines before the badline; I suspect it can be reduced to one line, but it would need even more careful timing and would definitely mean inlining some subroutines - probably not worth the effort and increased code size

 Timing details are omitted by purpose - they are already described in [2], besides most of the time it was determined by observing VICE IEC logs and (for example) adding NOPs when necessary.
 The protocool is not cycle-exact, so our implementation probably behaves slightly differently than the original one.